 Childcare choices – what are your options?

-Whether you’re returning to work, you want to encourage your child to form new attachments or you just need the odd break from them (or all of these things), there are plenty of different childcare options to choose from.
+Whether you’re returning to work, you want your child to form new attachments or you need the odd break from them (or all of these things), there are plenty of childcare options.

 Have a look at: Nursery schools finding the right one

 Crèches are usually found in workplaces, colleges or other places of study or on commercial and leisure sites such as shopping or sports centres.
 They provide parents with a formal and structured (but not usually long term) period of care at a cheaper cost than a day nursery, as long as the parent stays on the premises.
 Crèches are usually regulated, cheaper than many other childcare options and provide the opportunity to interact with other children via varied activities and lots of resources.
 They’re a reliable option too as they are run by multiple staff.

 But a crèche has most of the downsides of a private day nursery, with the exception of the long waiting lists and higher costs.

 This broad term includes groups where parents can come and play with their children.
 They are often held in venues such as a church hall or community centre and are run by volunteers or a charity.
 A small financial contribution enables your little one to play with the shared toys, providing time for a chat with fellow parents while keeping a shared eye on your children.